AI01010/TaskManagementSystem/README.md

 1. Prerequisites
 Make sure you have the following installed:

-.NET 7.0 SDK or higher
+- .NET 7.0 SDK or higher
-Visual Studio Code
+- Visual Studio Code
-C# extension for VS Code
+- C# extension for VS Code

 2. Create the Project Structure

-Open a terminal and create a new directory for your project: bashmkdir TaskManagementSystem cd TaskManagementSystem
+Open a terminal and create a new directory for your project: bash -
+$ mkdir TaskManagementSystem
+$ cd TaskManagementSystem

-Create a new ASP.NET Core MVC project:
+Create a new ASP.NET Core MVC project: bash -

-bash -
 $ dotnet new mvc

 Install the required package:
 bash -
 $ dotnet add package Microsoft.EntityFrameworkCore.InMemory